Rebel Without a Cause: Background

 Irving Shulman, who adapted Nicholas Ray's initial film story into the screenplay, had considered changing the name of James Dean's character to Herman Deville, according to Jurgen Muller's Movies of the '50s.
 He originally had written a number of scenes that were shot and later cut from the final version of the film.
 According to an AFI interview with Stewart Stern, with whom Shulman worked on the screenplay, one of the scenes was thought to be too emotionally provocative to be included in the final print of the film.
 It portrayed the character of Jim Stark inebriated to the point of belligerence screaming at a car in the parking lot "It's a little jeep jeep!
 Little jeep, jeep!"
 The scene was considered unproductive to the story's progression by head editor William H. Ziegler and ultimately was cut.
 In 2006, members of the Film Society of Lincoln Center petitioned to have the scene printed and archived for historical preservation.

+Nicholas Ray conducted extensive research months before filming commenced, including weeks spent travelling the country with screenwriter Stewart Stern in which they interviewed hundreds of police officers, judges, youth leaders, juvenile authorities, and welfare agency managers to gather material for the film.
+Ray stated his intention for the film was to "do a movie about the kids next door" as opposed to delinquent-themed films of the time set in a "slum condition", adding that Rebel was to be about "middle-class kids, kids like my own, not kids from the wrong side of the tracks."